Spanish BonoLoto is a long-standing national lottery that is one of the most popular games in Spain.

 Claiming BonoLoto Prizes

-Lucky winners have up to three months after the winning draw to claim their prize.
+Lucky winners have up to three months to claim their prize.
 All BonoLoto prizes are awarded as lump-sum payments.

 Though prizes were once free of taxation, there are currently two tax tiers for Spanish lottery prizes.